Kevin-Paganini/hierarchical_RAG/README.md

 ### Hierarchical RAG

-This presentation is an overview of the code I have written with my senior design team to create a self Healing RAG retrieval system entirely locally on our schools high performance computing cluster.
+This presentation is an overview of the code I have written with my senior design team to create a Self-Healing RAG retrieval system entirely locally on our schools high performance computing cluster.
 I cannot share the code of the project, however I have included a video to showcase the RAG system working.
 The project has similarities to how the DocumentSummaryIndex from LlamaIndex works, with some key differences.